-We are fortunate at the HFSB to have an exceptionally talented and dedicated team, both the executive and the Trustees.
+We are fortunate at the SBAI to have an exceptionally talented and dedicated team, both the executive and the Trustees.
 Their support, engagement and goodwill will continue to be the key to our ability to make an impact and a positive difference for the industry.
 I would like to take this opportunity to thank them all.
-In particular, I would like to thank Tom Dunn, Anthony Lim, Paul Marshall and Manny Roman, who retired from the Board in 2016/2017, for their many years of service as Trustees, in Manny's and Paul's case, as Founding Members of the HFSB.
+In particular, I would like to thank Henry Kenner, who retired from the Board in 2017/2018.

 We have benefited tremendously from their extraordinary commitment and wise counsel over many years, and we will miss them all.